History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 Virginia’s water quality varies from region to region.
 Tap water most commonly meets federal standards but contains overchlorinated byproducts and lead from old pipes in major cities like Richmond or Norfolk.

 However, in rural areas, contamination comes from agricultural runoff, which includes nitrates and bacteria.
-A Virginia Tech 2023 study found that some private well owners in rural Virginia have PFAS at concentrations greater than EPA health limits.
+A 2023 study by Virginia Tech found that some private well owners in rural Virginia have PFAS at concentrations exceeding EPA health limits.

 Common Contaminants in U.S. Water

-In the USA, many pollutants cause water contamination, and many are a serious threat to the health of human beings and the environment.
+In the USA, numerous pollutants cause water contamination, posing a serious threat to both human health and the environment.

 The contaminants originate from industrial discharge, runoff from agriculture, untreated wastewater discharge, and aging infrastructure